Read about how one suburb created a community garden that demonstrates a permaculture response to land repair, community fellowship, and growing food.

 Identifying the need for a Community Garden

-Before I moved to the suburban township where our garden now thrives, I lived in a leafy neighborhood.
+Before I moved to the suburban township where this garden thrived, I lived in a leafy neighborhood.
 Places where people gathered were ubiquitous: cafes, restaurants, parks, and gardens.
 In our new-to-us bedroom community in Cincinnati’s western suburbs I felt trapped and isolated.

 Finding Land for a Community Garden

 I made an informal pitch to the master gardeners during a visit to the park.
 They were hesitant, but agreed to a meeting with the parks director.
-I did my homework and invited them all on a day-long tour to see two community gardens in nearby townships, where we talked to the parks directors and garden coordinators.
+I invited the gardeners and director to tour two nearby community gardens, where we talked to the respective parks directors and garden coordinators.

 Perhaps they viewed my garden idea to be in competition with the flower garden?
 Or did they consider a community garden to be associated with poverty and the inner city (as many suburban communities do)?

 Build Your Tribe First If You Can

 They may have had some preconceived ideas about community gardens, but this was also a chicken-and-egg case.